aspose-svg/Aspose.SVG-Documentation/content/net/drawing-basics/svg-path-data/_index.md

-## **Draw an Arc**
+## **Draw an SVG Arc**

 Arcs are used for sections of circles and ellipses drawing.
-For arcs creating, it is not enough to specify only ellipse radii.
+For SVG arcs creating, it is not enough to specify only ellipse radii.
 You should take into account different possible paths along the arc between two points: the "pen's" moving in a "positive-angle" direction or the opposite; the "pen's" moving along the "large-arc" or the "small-arc".

 Thus, two ellipses can connect any two points, and the four different arcs can be drawn between these points.
 The **A** command's parameters indicate which one of the four arcs will be chosen.